gabrielyan-nick/purple-project/README.md

 # Purple Social Network

 Purple is a social network web application built using MERN stack (MongoDB, Express.js, React.js, and Node.js).
-This project provides users with an interactive platform where they can post, comment, like content, and share their thoughts.
+This project provides users with an interactive platform where they can post, comment, like content and share their thoughts.

 [Deploy on Firebase](https://purple-project13.web.app/)